Skip to Main Content

 Steps of the Research Process

-1) Choosing a topic is the first step of the research process.
+Step 1) Choosing a topic is the first step of the research process.
 Picking a topic that interests you will help your research process go faster and be more successful.
 Choose a topic that is interesting to you or highlights a gap in research, and on which you can find quality resources.

 Get background information on your topic.
 As you begin your research process, ask yourself: What question do you hope to answer with your research?
 Use textbooks, web resources, encyclopedias etc. to help you identity vocabulary, key issues, and themes of your topic.
+You can try Opposing ViewpointsPew Research CenterNewsbank or Points of View Reference Source for help in choosing a topic and Encyclopedia.com for background information on your topic.

 Example: Who is the population or group you are focusing on? (college students, women etc.) What is the discipline or focus? (social media, mental health) Where? ( United States, universities) When is the time period or era?
 (19th century, post COVID, WWII) Why is this topic important to you or the field of study?